CHgritter/Black-White-2-Redux/README.md

-# Black-White-2-Redux
+# Black-White-2-Redux-1.7.2-fan-patch
-Source of the Redux mod for Black & White 2.
+These are the script files for the fanmade 1.7.2 patch for Black & White 2 Redux.
-Feel free to use any files you need, but credits would be nice.